Image

 Admission requirements

 To be considered for the MFA in Jazz, you must complete an application and all program-specific requirements, including a portfolio representative of your work, an artist statement, a brief video introduction, two letters of recommendation, and an interview.
-The program does not require an audition, but some applicants may be asked to take part in a virtual interview.
+The program does not require a live audition, but some applicants may be asked to take part in a virtual audition or interview.
 Before applying, please familiarize yourself with the detailed application requirements and resources available to assist you in this important process.

 View application requirements